KyleM73/lives_segmentation/README.md

 # lives_segmentation
-LiDAR Informed Visual Search (LIVES) with Learned Scan Classification
+LiDAR InformEd Visual Search (LIVES) with Learned Scan Classification

 ## Setup
 - clone this repo and `cd` into it